kubernetes-sigs/gateway-api/geps/gep-1731/index.md

 Retrying requests based on HTTP status codes will be gated under the following features:

-* `SupportHTTPRouteRetryBackendTimeout`

-  * Will test that backend requests that exceed a BackendRequest timeout duration are retried if a `retry` stanza is configured.

 * `SupportHTTPRouteRetryCodes`

   * Only 500, 502, 503 and 504 will be tested for conformance.